-- 2) Set the source-detector detector to the maximum, about 6.5 cm and record this distance as $R_p$ (to be clear, $R_p$ is the source-detector distance for these measurements).
+- 2) Set the source-detector detector to the maximum, about 6.5 cm and record this distance as R_p (to be clear, R_p is the source-detector distance for these measurements).
 Close all leak valves and the main gate. - 3) Open the main gate to pump down the vacuum inside the chamber.
 After 5 minutes pumping, the vacuum inside the chamber should be in the range of -744 mm Hg (again, relative to 1 atm = 760 mm Hg) which is low enough that all alpha particles will reach the detector without being stopped.
-Get the counts (in a known interval of time) for this vacuum and keep the number for reference.
-In this case, you'll be using the pulse counter instead of the MCA. - 4) Close the main gate to stop the pumping on the chamber.
+Get the counts for this vacuum and keep the number for reference.

+- 4) Close the main gate to stop the pumping on the chamber.
 Slowly leak in some air by slowly opening the air leak valve until the vacuum gauge reading is 700 mm Hg.
 Close the air leak valve and get the counts for this air pressure. - 5) Repeat step 4 for other pressures (carefully dropping through the pressures 600 mm Hg, 500, 400, ...) until the counts begin to drop apparently.
 At this point, you need to get counts for pressures at smaller steps until the count rate is totally zero.
 Record this pressure as p.
-Calculate the range in air $R_0$ by the equation 3 for the pressure at which the count rate drops just to zero (or very nearly zero). - 6) You may wish to repeat the steps 1) to 5) to verify your data.
-This time use greater care by taking smaller steps when approaching the point where counts begin to drop. - 7) Repeats steps 1) to 6) by using CO2 gas.
-Compare the range $R_0$ in air and in CO2 to confirm the dependence of range on the electron density as shown in equations 1 and 2. - 8) Stop the mechanical pump.
+Calculate the effective range in air R_0 by the equation 3. - 6) You may wish to repeat the steps 1) to 5) to verify your data.
+This time use greater care by taking smaller steps when approaching the point where counts begin to drop. - 7) Repeats steps 1) to 6) by using CO_2 gas.
+Compare the range R_0 in air and in CO_2 to confirm the dependence of range on the electron density as shown in equations 1 and 2. - 8) Stop the mechanical pump.
 Open the main gate and open the air leak valve.
 Don't leave the mechanical pump under vacuum.